Friday, 28 December, 2018 – 05:04

 Rarely does a first album, maybe an only album, live on especially when the record company doesn’t support it.

-But live on “Stay” does, long after he parted company with that record company.
+But live on it does, long after he parted company with that record company.
 Tracks from the album have more than a million plays on YouTube.
 “Long Time No See” is a shade short of 4.5 million and that’s all generated by word of mouth from fans.
 The record company didn’t even issue a proper press release when the album was released.

 Ironically, they found him because of something the record company did right long before the first album was recorded: they entered him into Taiwanese TV talent show and then, when he tested well, into Chinese Idol, the mainland version of all those Pop Idol spin offs.

 There he became a firm fan favourite.
 He would not win – he wasn’t eligible to win because, like all those programmes, the prize includes a recording contract and he already had one.
 As planned, he left in fifth place.

 That caused uproar; he had an enormously vocal, increasingly international, support base who decided (rightly but they didn’t know why) that it was a fix.
 Hurriedly, he was recalled for the final where he gave a farewell performance and was awarded a “People’s Choice” trophy that had not been part of the plan.

 As the album approached release, the fractious relationship between James and H.I.M. records reached a peak.
 The album came out with a whimper and, to all intents and purposes was left to die.